SQL Window Functions

 FROM

-In this example, the OVER() clause signals that the SUM() function is used as a window function.
+In this example, the OVER() clause makes the SUM() function a window function.

-The following picture illustrates the main difference between aggregate functions and window functions:
+The following picture illustrates the main difference between aggregate and window functions:

 sql window functions